guidebrida/guidebrida/README.md

 Hi, my name is Guilherme De Brida.

-I'm a full-stack developer and a student in the last semester of Computer Science at the University of Extremo Sul Catarinense (UNESC).
+I'm a full-stack developer and a senior student of Computer Science at the Universidade do Extremo Sul Catarinense (UNESC).

 Contact: